-Inspired by Fred Wilson’s annual What is Going to Happen post, I wanted to share my predictions for millennial usage of tech in 2017.
+Inspired by Fred Wilson’s annual What is Going to Happen post, I wanted to share my predictions for tech in 2018.

 More to come!